nully0x/blog/content/pages/about.md

 <img class="col one-third-width right" src="/img/me.jpg">

 <br/>
-I am a Software Developer with flare and passion for technology, designing accessible application, solving problems and contributing to the community
+I am a Software Engineer with flare and passion for web and cloud technologies, designing accessible applications, solving problems and contributing to open-source projects.